-This is a challenging course.
+Completing the course during the short winter term presents a great opportunity, but this is a challenging course.
 It takes considerable time and effort each week to succeed.
+The material covered, the skills fostered, and the expected learning outcomes for students do not differ from when the course is taken during the fall, spring, or summer.
+So, you can expect that successful completion of the course will require more time each week than you might expect from a typical college course.
 Plan ahead and be prepared to commit.
-If you go more than one week without any activity in the course, you may automatically fail the course for lack of participation.
+If you miss more than four assignments in the course, you may automatically fail the course for lack of participation.